Rec0iL/QtPye-PPM-Controller/README.md

 It's ideal for controlling FPV drones, RC cars, and other robotics projects from a Raspberry Pi or desktop computer, giving you complete control over your channels and logic.

 ![FPV Drone Layout](image_69a279.png)
-*(Example of an RC Car layout using the Custom Logic, Pedal Control and Boost Control nodes)*
+*(Example of an RC Car layout controlled by 2 input devices simultaneously using the Custom Logic, Pedal Control and Boost Control nodes)*

 ## Features